 Using a collection of easy-to-find Asian sauces (and some are definitely optional if you don’t have all of them on hand) and coming together in a manner of minutes, you will never buy a pre-made dipping sauce again.

-So if you’re wondering how to make a great dumpling, wonton or potsticker dipping sauce without soy sauce, you’ve come to the right place.
-This dumpling sauce is tasty and easy and sure to be the perfect accompaniment to your meal.
+So if you’re wondering how to make a great dumpling, wonton or potsticker dipping sauce without using soy sauce, you’ve come to the right place.
+This sauce is tasty and sure to be the perfect accompaniment to your meal.

-How to Make Dumpling Sauce without Soy Sauce
+How to Make Dumpling Sauce Without Using Soy Sauce

-Much like my stir-fry sauce without soy sauce, this dumpling sauce uses a number of different Asian sauces that are easy to find in most grocery shops (I can find everything with no issues where I live in the Czech Republic and the international aisle isn’t normally super well-stocked).
+Much like my stir-fry sauce without soy sauce or my peanut dipping sauce, this dumpling sauce uses a number of different Asian sauces that are easy to find in most grocery shops (I can find everything with no issues where I live and the international aisle isn’t normally super well-stocked).

 The sauces used are hoisin, fish sauce, sriracha, rice wine vinegar, toasted sesame oil, mirin and sambal oelek.
 Mixed together this has a great, complex flavour that is perfect for dipping all kinds of dumplings.